e2wang/gpt-connections/README.md

-Next, you can load the `answers.csv` or `prompts.csv` as demonstrated in `connections-pilot.ipynb`.
+Next, you can generate the `results-2.csv` or `results-3.csv` as demonstrated in `analysis.ipynb`.

 ### Tech Stack

 Web querying is handled by Selenium using a head based Chromium browser.
 There is an option to use the `requests` package in place of Selenium.
+GPT-3.5 responses collected from OpenAI's Python library, and GPT-2 reponses collected Hugging Face's Transformers library.
 Core language is in Python.